yeebc/jupyterlab-neon-theme/README.md

 ## Development installation
-For a development install (requires npm version 4 or later), clone the github repo and do the following in the repository directory:
+For a development install (requires npm version 4 or later), clone this github repo and do the following in the repository directory:

 ```bash
 npm install